kyma-project/kyma/docs/04-operation-guides/security/sec-02-authorization-in-kyma.md

 >**TIP:** To ensure proper Namespace separation, use [RoleBindings](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding) to give users access to the cluster.
 This way a group or a user can have different permissions in different Namespaces.

-The RoleBinding or ClusterRoleBinding must have a group specified as their subject.
-See the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) to learn how to manage Roles and RoleBindings.

 ## Service-to-service authorization

 Kyma uses the native [Istio Authorization Policy](https://istio.io/latest/docs/reference/config/security/authorization-policy/).
-The Authorization Policy enables access control on workloads in the mesh.
+The Authorization Policy enables access control on workloads in the mesh. <!--check if the section is still valid>

 ## User-to-service authorization